 Sunglasses, unless the sunglasses are authorized accommodation devices or otherwise medically necessary

-Certain items of clothing are also prohibited. he test administrator or proctor must inform participants in advance of the test not to bring listed items to the test, and there must be a secure place participants store any unauthorized items.
+Prior to the test, the test administrator or proctor must inform participants not to bring listed items to the testing area, and there must be a secure place where participants may store any unauthorized items.

 Test administrators also must inform individuals that using prohibited items may result in test invalidation.